tranzmatt/ros2-balena-cluster/discovery-server/README.md

 # ROS2 Jazzy Discovery Server

-Fast DDS Discovery Server for x64 Linux with a monitor container for debugging.
+Fast DDS Discovery Server for x64 Linux with a monitor container for cluster verification.

 ## Quick Start